 }

-With just three conditions, you already have eight branches.
+With three conditions, you get 8 branches.
 Let’s solve this with the Specification pattern.

 public interface ProductRepository